graphql-devise/graphql_devise/README.md

 Internally in your own mutations and queries a key `current_resource` will be available in the context if a resource was successfully authenticated or `nil` otherwise.

-Keep in mind that sending an array to the `gql_devise_context` method means that depending on who makes the request, the context value `current_resource` might contain instances of the different models you provided in the array.
+Keep in mind that sending multiple models to the `gql_devise_context` method means that depending on who makes the request, the context value `current_resource` might contain instances of the different models you provided.

+**Note:** If for any reason you need more control over how users are authenticated, you can use the `authenticate_model` method anywhere in your controller.
+The method will return the authenticated resource or nil if authentication fails.
+It will also set the instance variable `@resource` in the controller.

 Please note that by using this mechanism your GQL schema will be in control of what queries are restricted to authenticated users and you can only do this at the root level fields of your GQL